 The end objective of the red team might be to escalate their credentials to access a core database before exfiltrating traffic through a web-based protocol into a cloud-based service provider.
 The blue team needs to have tools and techniques that give them the ability to detect this type of traffic at every hurdle.
 The blue team needs to be able to respond to the attack and prevent the red team from carrying out its objectives.

 By creating a scenario where the Red Team and Blue team work together, Purple Team, organizations will be able to benefit from much more tailored, real-world assurance.
 The blue team will be able to measure their detection and response capabilities in a way that is much more closely aligned with real-world threats.

 How Purple Teaming Helps

-It is clear that the penetration testing sector and red teams in particular can really sharpen an organisation’s detection and response capability.
+It is clear that the penetration testing sector and red teams in particular can really sharpen an organization’s detection and response capability.
 Through the sharing of intelligence data across the purple teaming process, it is possible to understand threat actors’ TTPs.
 By mimicking these TTPs through a series of red team scenarios, the blue team has the ability to configure, tune and to improve its detection and response capability.

-Too often an organisation gets compromised, and the Blue Team does not see a thing.
+Too often an organization gets compromised, and the Blue Team does not see a thing.
 This is not because of poorly skilled or ineffective people, process or technology.
 It is merely the case that the threat actor used a technique that goes undetected.
 By delivering Purple teaming engagements, organizations are able to address this challenge head on.
 To understand more about how Nettitude can help you with your purple teaming requirements, please complete our contact form and a consultant will respond to your enquiry.